buch98/BlackJack-JS-/README.md

 # BlackJack-JS

-Created a Blackjack game using Javascript, following the tutorial on Scrimba.
+Created a Blackjack game using Javascript, following a tutorial on Scrimba.

 Rules of the game:
 -To win the game, the user must get a sum total of 21.